“There are three things I have learned never to discuss with people: religion, politics, and the Great Pumpkin."

 Linus was a wise little fella, but today we’re grabbing our carving knives and digging into all things pumpkin.
 From learning how this bulbous squash became the center of a fall holiday, to discovering what it can do to make your skin glow, let’s explore the world of Cucurbita pepo!

-THE HISTORY OF THE PUMPKIN
+WHAT'S THE HISTORY OF THE PUMPKIN?

 When most people think of pumpkins, they think of newspaper-covered tables, globs of gooey seeds, carving competitions, and the spooky, sparkly spectacle of lighting their Halloween jack-o’-lantern.
 But, when and why did October 31st become a pumpkin parade?